 In our Hostinger review, we help you decide whether it could be the best web hosting (opens in new tab) service for your website by evaluating the service’s pricing, features, support, and interface.

 Check out this exclusive Hostinger deal:

 Shared web hosting (where you share server resources like CPUs and hard disks with other people) starts at $0.99 a month for a single site.
-You get 30GB of solid state drive (SSD) storage, 100GB of bandwidth, and a free SSL (Secure Sockets Layer) certificate.
-You can currently get its Premium Shared Hosting plan for an exclusive monthly price of $2.19, and get double the processing power, support for up to 100 websites, 100GB of storage, and unlimited bandwidth.
+You get 30GB SSD storage, 100GB bandwidth, and a free SSL certificate.
+You can currently get its Premium Shared Hosting plan for an exclusive monthly price of $2.19 (opens in new tab), and get double the processing power, support for up to 100 websites, 100GB storage, and unlimited bandwidth.

 Cloud hosting from Hostinger is essentially bulk VPS hosting at a discount.
 At $9.99 a month, you can have up to 300 websites on 200GB of storage.
 The Professional plan ($18.99 a month) and Global plan ($69.99 a month) bump up the amount of CPU power, memory, and disk space that your 300 sites have access to.

 Overall, Hostinger has great pricing, particularly for its shared hosting plans.
 Note that the price of most plans increases after your initial period, though.